Tutor Resume Done Right (Expert Tips + Free Templates)

 Your goal here is to mention your extensive professional experience and use it to impress the hiring manager.
 Make sure that the summary statement is written clearly and concisely.
 It should highlight some of your top skills and work experience relevant to the tutoring job to demonstrate why you are the perfect candidate for the position.

-Dedicated tutor with 11+ years of experience tutoring students ages 8 to 11 in math and science. helped students increase their test scores by 25% and created personalized educational plans to aid each student.
+Dedicated tutor with 11+ years of experience tutoring students ages 8 to 11 in math and science.
+Helped students increase their test scores by 25% and created personalized educational plans to aid each student.

 Detailed section of relevant education

-Your tutor resume should also include any relevant education to help you demonstrate why you are the best candidate for this position.
+Your resume should also include any relevant education to help you demonstrate why you are the best candidate for this position.
 If you have attended college and have a bachelor’s degree, then you must mention it.

 • The name of the school you attended